-To help make the most of your stay with us we have complied an interesting and exciting list of things to do and places to visit whilst staying in Dún Laoghaire.
-We hope that you will find this useful as you plan your trip to the area.
+To help make the most of your stay with us we have compiled an interesting and exciting list of activities including walking trips, water activities and much more in Dún Laoghaire and beyond for all the family and the Royal Marine is the perfect base to explore.
+We hope that you will find this useful as you plan your trip to the Royal Marine Hotel.

 The People’s Park in Dún Laoghaire is only a few minutes’ walk from the hotel, the beautiful landscaped gardens are the ideal place to go for a walk and rest and take in the day to day life.
 There is a playground area for young children and every Sunday they have a farmers' market where local products are available to buy and take home as souvenirs.

 The Sports yacht and Dinghy courses can truly cater for everybody from the seasoned racer to the complete novice.
 For those looking for a white-knuckle experience, we have spinnaker and racing courses designed to teach you everything you need to blast around a racecourse.
 For those looking for a more sedate experience, we have our adventure courses such as sailing to Howth for Fish and Chips or cruising to Greystones taking in the beautiful scenery on the way.
 Instructor, School, Junior and summer camp sailing courses also available.
 Take a look at the courses on offer on their website www.insc.ie.
 Ph: 01 284 4195